plepe/leaflet-geowiki/README.md

 # leaflet-geowiki
 A LeafletJS plugin for displaying and creating styled maps.
+Read more about the [Geowiki suite on the blog](https://geowiki.net).

+Geowiki files are valid GeoJSON files, with style information added.
+See the [Geowiki file format specification](https://github.com/plepe/geowiki-spec) for details.

 ## Installation
 ```sh